Introduction: Choosing the Right Specialist Matters

 When Radiation Is the Right Choice

 Radiation remains an excellent treatment option in specific situations.
 It is often chosen for older men who are not good candidates for surgery.
 It is also highly effective for patients with unfavorable intermediate or high-risk prostate cancer.
 In addition, some men prefer radiation because they want to avoid surgery and are willing to accept the long-term side effect profile that comes with it.
-However, for men with early, low-risk prostate cancer, radiation can be more treatment than necessary, and focal therapies such as PEF Ablation may offer a better balance of effectiveness and quality of life.
+However, for men with early, low-risk prostate cancer, radiation can be more treatment than necessary, and other prostate cancer treatments may offer a better balance of effectiveness and quality of life.

 Quality of Life Considerations